For bigger stories, plan the piece before you price it.

 A finished keepsake that still feels like the person, pet, or punchline you started with.

-Bring the notes that explain why this left the standard lane.
+Bring the notes that explain why this needs a little more planning.

 You do not need a polished brief.
-You do need the key context that changes the proof plan, production math, or review loop.
+You do need the handful of details that change the plan, pricing, or review loop.

 The inputs that make a bigger build legible.

 - The real constraint: Deadline, launch date, audience size, packaging needs, or the reason the plan cannot drift.
-Why the proof desk asks: This tells the proof desk whether the project needs staged proofs, reviewer checkpoints, or one confident concept.
+Why this matters: This tells us whether the project needs staged proofs, reviewer checkpoints, or one confident concept.
 Example: twelve launch pieces with display cards and one date that cannot slip.

 - The emotional weight: Memorial details, inside jokes, props, florals, plaque copy, or the family sensitivity that makes the build personal.
-Why the proof desk asks: This is how the workshop decides what absolutely cannot get flattened into generic copy.
+Why this matters: This is how we decide what absolutely cannot get flattened into generic copy.
 Example: plaque wording, birth flowers, or which family member needs to sign off on the first proof.

 - The reference stack: Photos, style examples, brand cues, merch notes, or context the proof should speak back to.
-Why the proof desk asks: Reference quality decides whether the first proof starts clear or spends a week catching up.
+Why this matters: Reference quality decides whether the first proof starts clear or spends a week catching up.
 Example: one front portrait, one outfit cue, one merch mock, and a photo that shows the display setting.

 Good enough is good enough